OpenRadical/tspak/README.md

 # tspak

-tspak is a small python program designed to extract the contents of TimeSplitters pak files.
+tspak is a small utility program designed to extract the contents of TimeSplitters pak files.

 tspak supports the following formats: